-Well, my first that I did was called Chiro Moves, I did that together with a filmmaker and an App Maker.
+Well, my first I did, quote, career moves, I did that together with a filmmaker and an App Maker.
 And for that reason, we had to sell it for three pounds 99.
 So it wasn't really the one that I wanted.
 And I didn't have full autonomy.
-So I heard about this app through a chiropractor in Norway.
+So they I heard about this app through a chiropractor in Norway.
 And it's a Norwegian app designer who happens to live in Barcelona.
-And he's created, initially it was restaurants, but he adapted it to her chiropractic clinic, and he's adapted it to mine.
+And and he's created initially was restaurants, but he adapted it to her chiropractic clinic, and he's adapted it to mine.
 And there's a framework, he builds it, I give him the content.
 And then he teaches me how I can put the content on.
 And I can change things in order.
 So honestly, my app is very simple.
-I can have a whole lot of things on there I don't, but it can link you to your social media, you could have push notifications, if you want to, you can have all your workshops and seminars, but I had not got time to do that.
+I can have a whole lot of things on that I don't, but it links, it can link you to your social media, you could have push notifications, if you want to, you can have all your workshops and seminars, but I had not got time to do that.
 But we very quickly got a lot of hits.
-And the example I put up three years ago was that we had 5700 visits, I think we're way more than that.
-And giving people sheets for years, that just gets lost somewhere.
-And it has a little notification, a little reminder, people are doing it, they're coming back.
-And yes, I'm doing your exercises, and I jumped on to the next section and did another section.
-So even if I'm not the most up to date, and the one who knows the most latest way to exercise, I don't care, I get my patients moving, end of.
+And I The example I put up three years ago was that we had 5700 visits, I think we're way more than that.
+And it makes it after, you know, giving people sheets for years, that just gets lost somewhere.
+And it has a little notification a little reminder, people are doing it, they're coming back.
+And yes, I'm doing your exercises, and I jumped on to the next section and did the next another section.
+So even if I'm not the most up to date, and the most sane, you know, the, the, you know, the one who knows the most latest way to exercise, I don't care I get my patients moving and have.